-The programme is underpinned by the national requirements for social work education and training as agreed by the Health and Care Professions Council and The College of Social Work.
-The degree therefore requires you to demonstrate an understanding of, for example:
+The programme is underpinned by Social Work England’s professional standards for social work education and training and by reference to the British Association of Social Work’s Code of Ethics and other requirements.
+The degree requires you to demonstrate knowledge and understanding of a range of issues including:

 - Communication skills with children, adults and those with particular communication needs;

-In Year 1 you will examine the historical and contemporary function of social work in society and consider the legal and social policy frameworks within social work practice.
-You will be introduced to a range of sociological and psychological theories and social policy background with which to understand some of the social problems and issues individuals, families and communities face, and consider the concepts of social inclusion and exclusion.
-There is a strong emphasis on social work skills and methods and you also undertake an assessment to ensure you are ready for direct practice.
+In Year 1 you will examine the historical and contemporary function of social work in society and consider the legal and social policy frameworks that inform social work practice.
+You will be introduced to a range of sociological and psychological theories and the social policy background to understand some of the social problems and issues individuals, families and communities face, including those relating to social exclusion.
+There is an emphasis on core social work skills and methods and you will need to demonstrate you meet the required standards for practice.

 How will I study?

 Academic-based learning will be delivered through lectures, tutorials, seminars and workshops.